fandoghpaas/fandogh-cli/Readme.md

 From your services you can access to the Mysql by using `mysql:3306` address.

 ##### Configuration
-There are couple of configuration that you can pass to Fandogh when you are deploying a Mysql service:
+There are a couple of configuration that you can pass to Fandogh when you are deploying a Mysql service:

 * `service_name default: mysql`